 Less straightforward cases involving divorce, disability, or other complicating factors are covered in IRS Publication 501, "Exemptions, Standard Deduction, and Filing Information."

-To be a dependent, this person cannot be anybody’s qualifying child and must meet citizenship criteria.
-They must also meet the “relative” test or have lived with you all year as a household member, have a gross income less than the individual exemption amount ($4,050 for tax year 2016) and meet the support criteria above.
+To be a dependent, this person cannot be anybody's qualifying child and must meet citizenship criteria.
+They must also meet the "relative" test and have lived with you all year as a household member, have a gross income less than the individual exemption amount ($4,050 for tax year 2017) and meet the support criteria above.

 When filing as married filing jointly, you will receive your tax exemption for a spouse without claiming him or her as a dependent (via a separate box to check on the 1040 form).
 You can claim your spouse as a dependent under married filing separately status if you choose to, but only if he or she is not filing a return, cannot be claimed as a dependent by any other taxpayer, and has no gross income to report.